March 7, 2024

 6. Christian/church responses to social issues such as addiction, mental health, supporting refugees and asylum seekers; tackling climate change and broader ecological/environmental challenges.

 We therefore welcome applications addressing any one or a combination of these topics, or other themes where applicants can demonstrate wider support.
-In this round, we are particularly keen to encourage applications which include aspects of themes 2, 4 and 6 (whilst continuing to be open to applications involving any of the above themes).
+In the most recent application round, we were particularly keen to encourage applications which included aspects of themes 2, 4 and 6 (whilst continuing to be open to applications involving any of the above themes).

 Eligible costs: